This post is for budget travelers about how to visit Tikal, Guatemala, without a guide or tour. Specifically – getting there and getting in.

 Once in Benque from the chicken bus (just a couple of dollars), we needed a cab, to the actual border because the bus doesn’t go that far.
 That was $10.

-When we were ready to explore Tikal, we arranged for transportation only at 5:30 a.m., through Ernesto’s on the lake, just off the main drag in El Remate.
+When we were ready to explore Tikal, we arranged for transportation only at 5:30 a.m. through Ernesto’s on the lake just off the main drag in El Remate.
 Our cost was $50 QZD round trip.
+I stress: the price was only for transportation.

 Tourists are allowed to climb on many of the buildings, but not all.

-I won’t write any more about Tikal, because there is a ton of information out there about it.
+I won’t write any more about how to visit Tikal – the site itself, because there is a ton of information out there about it.
+If you want to know more about the jungle, the Tikal site and Mayans, research these things before you go and bring the information along.

 - Challenging overnight hike to see an erupting volcano